Top

 |

-Dozens of passengers lie injured on Aurora Ave.
-North after a Duck tour bus crossed the center line due to its left front tire going flat.
+Dozens of passengers were injured on Aurora Ave.
+North after the Duck tour bus crossed the center line due to its left front tire going flat.

-The UTC — which regulates commercial-passenger carriers around the state — has suspended the company’s operations pending a full investigation of its fleet and safety and operational practices.
+The UTC—which regulates commercial-passenger carriers around the state—has suspended the company’s operations pending a full investigation of its fleet, safety, and operational practices.
 The UTC team investigating the company has, among other things, inspected the smaller Ride the Ducks vehicles and is scheduled to inspect in mid-November the type involved in the deadly crash, according to a UTC staff member at the hearing.

-Witnesses to the collision have said the Ride the Ducks vehicle appeared to have a mechanical problem with its left front wheel before swerving and crossing the narrow bridge’s centerline and careening into a charter bus owned by Bellair Charters & Airporter.
+Witnesses to the collision said the Ride the Ducks vehicle appeared to have a mechanical problem with its left front wheel before swerving, crossing the narrow bridge’s centerline, and careening into a charter bus owned by Bellair Charters & Airporter.

 Victims and Their Families Can Protect Their Legal Rights